 - Allow to sit for 10 to 15 minutes then rinse off with warm water.
 If needed, use a washcloth to wash off any stubborn bits of the mask that are still on your face.

-Does ginger help with PCOS?
+Can ginger help with PCOS?

-Is beetroot good for PCOS?
+Which spices are good for PCOS?

 Cinnamon is just one of the many natural PCOS remedies that you can add to your diet.